keboola/developers-docs/integrate/storage/api/index.md

 * TOC
 {:toc}

+If you are new to KBC, you should make yourself familiar with the [Storage component](https://help.keboola.com/storage/) before you start using it.
 For a general introduction to working with KBC APIs, see the [API Introduction](/overview/api/).
 The [Storage API](http://docs.keboola.apiary.io/) provides a number of functions.
 These are the most important ones: